anpaz/qstack/README.md

 ### Repeat-until-success

-This is a common pattern where a quantum instruction is repeated until the measurement of some ancilla qubit returns a specific value:
+This is a common quantum pattern where a quantum instruction is repeated until the measurement of some ancilla qubit returns a specific value:

 ```qstack
 allocate a: